Industrial Design (Product Design) BFA

 The 16-workstation computer lab, equipped with 3-D design and 2-D rendering software, housed in ID’s additional facility in College Hall.
 Apart from these spaces, ID majors take their foundation and collateral studio classes in Calcia Hall.

 Industrial Design students expected to deliver their projects to professional standards.
 This requires motivation, acquiring mastery of skills, knowledge in all subject matters and serious commitment.
 Comprehensive presentations of optimal solutions to design problems is a key requirement in the major.

 Visit our Student Work Gallery:

-Industrial designers find work in product development for manufacturing companies like Black & Decker, Ford, Adidas, or Whirlpool or for design consultancies such as Curve ID, Frog Design, IDEO, or Design Continuum.
-They also find work in such non-traditional fields as interior space planning, environmental design, the heavy machinery industry, the cosmetics industry, and the motion picture business.
-Our graduates have secured full-time positions at companies such as Movado, Marchon Eyewear, MZ Berger & Company, Pac Team America, Toys ‘R’ Us, EK Success and regional design consultancies.
+Industrial designers find work in product development at manufacturing companies like Black & Decker, Ford, Nike, Ingersoll Rand, Siemens, etc. Others join design consultancies such as Curve ID, Frog Design, IDEO, Design Continuum, Smart Design, etc. They also employed by non-traditional fields such as environmental design, heavy machinery and equipment industry, the cosmetics industry, or the motion picture business.

 Please visit the links below for additional information:

-Montclair State University’s Art and Design programs are among the region’s most competitive, and meet the rigorous standards of the National Association of Schools of Art & Design (NASAD).
+Montclair State University’s Industrial Design program is among the most competitive of the region, and meets the rigorous standards of the National Association of Schools of Art & Design (NASAD).

 To apply to the Art and Design Industrial Design BFA program, or to any of the Department of Art and Design programs, please visit Department Admissions.